ocaml/ocaml.org/data/tutorials/ds_00_lists.md

 effectively copied.

-## Higher order functions on lists
+## Higher Order Functions on Lists

 We might wish to apply a function to each element in a list, yielding a new one.
 We shall write a function `map` which is given another function as its